 The Beck Anxiety Inventory (BAI)

-Respondents are asked about how much they have been bothered by each symptom over the past week.
+Respondents are asked how much they have been bothered by each symptom over the past week.
 Based on their responses, individuals can be categorized into minimal, mild, moderate, or severe anxiety levels.

 The Holmes And Rahe Stress Scale